Maroon Bells–Snowmass Wilderness

 The Maroon Bells–Snowmass Wilderness is a U.S. Wilderness Area located in the Elk Mountains of central Colorado.
 The 181535 acre wilderness was established in 1980 in the Gunnison and White River national forests.
-Within its boundaries are 100 mi of trails, six of Colorado's fourteeners and nine passes over 12000 ft.
+Within its boundaries are 100 mi of trails, seven of Colorado's fourteeners and nine passes over 12000 ft.
 The wilderness is named after the two peaks known as the Maroon Bells, and the Snowmass Mountain.